kenchiichi/K2-ExoticArmory/README.md

 This mod is not complete.
-Use the 'i' key to access the shop
-Or if you want more of a challenge, I've hidden most of the items around the world, eyes up guardian!
+I've hidden most of the items around the world, eyes up guardian!